speajus/diblob/docs/diblob/ENVIRONMENT_CONFIG_QUICK_START.md

 ## TL;DR

-Here are the most common patterns for injecting environment variables into your diblob container:
+Here are the most common patterns for injecting environment variables into your diblob container.

+For most new applications, the recommended approach is to use [`@speajus/diblob-config`](./config.md) to load a **typed, validated configuration object** and expose it as a configuration blob.
+The patterns below still apply;
+`@speajus/diblob-config` just automates the env / file / CLI merging and validation.

 ## Pattern 1: Configuration Blob (Recommended)